-There are only two kinds of value offering a business can make:
+There are only two directions a business can take to build a strong value offering:

 1 – Enhancing an existing value the market